-1) Visit Panorama Point –
+1) Enjoy the views at Panorama Point –

-One of the most spectacular places to visit on the island is the so called: ‘Panorama view point’.
+One of the most spectacular things to do in Nusa Lembongan is to visit ‘Panorama viewpoint’.
 Here, a gap in the trees offers breath-taking views of the bay below.
 What’s more, on a clear day, you can make out Mt Agung in the background – The highest point in Bali.

 2) Gaze at Devils Tears –

-3) Lounging on Dream Beach –
+3) Lounge on Dream Beach –

-SIDE NOTE: Looking for somewhere to swim?
-The island has several other more sheltered beaches where its safe to take a dip!
-Such as the equally as picturesque Mushroom Beach.
+However, Dream Beach is not one for swimming as a strong swell and massive waves make it quite dangerous.
+Luckily the island has several other more sheltered beaches where its safe to take a dip, such as the equally as picturesque Mushroom Beach.

 4) Cross the Yellow Bridge to Nusa Ceningan –